Woodford Reserve: Master Distiller

 Up until 2023, the Master Distiller of Woodford Reserve was Chris Morris (a position he held from 2003) and the Assistant Master Distiller was Elizabeth McCall.

 In 2023, Elizabeth McCall was named Master Distiller of Woodford Reserve with Chris Morris to serve as Master Distiller Emeritus.
 McCall had been with Brown-Forman since 2009, and was previously the Woodford Reserve Assistant Master Distiller.

+Kash Patel imprint

+The Federal Bureau of Investigation director, Kash Patel, has a branded imprint of Woodford Reserve's bourbon, engraved with his name.
+A spokesperson for the company told The Atlantic that "Consumers who purchase Woodford Reserve occasionally have images and messages engraved on the bottle".

 Reviews and accolades

 International Spirit ratings organizations and liquor review bodies have generally given Woodford Reserve solid scores.
 At the San Francisco World Spirits Competition, Woodford Reserve's best performances have been in 2005 and 2013, winning a double gold medal each time.
 It has also won gold (2006–2007, 2011–2012) and silver (2008, 2010) medals at this annual event.
 The Beverage Testing Institute has given the Reserve scores of between 90 and 91 and Wine Enthusiast awarded it a 90–95 point rating.
-Spirits ratings aggregator proof66.com, which averages scores from the San Francisco World Spirits Competition, Wine Enthusiast, the Beverage Testing Institute, and others, had Woodford Reserve ranked in its highest ("Tier 1") scoring category until 2016, and subsequently had it ranked as "Tier 2."
+Spirits ratings aggregator proof66.com, which averages scores from the San Francisco World Spirits Competition, Wine Enthusiast, the Beverage Testing Institute, and others, had Woodford Reserve ranked in its highest ("Tier 1") scoring category until 2016, and subsequently had it ranked as "Tier 2".